-The exclusive license agreements shall be in effect until the expiration of all licensed patents (please refer to the patent expiration dates under "Business Overview - Intellectual Property").
+The exclusive license agreements shall be in effect until the expiration of all licensed patents (please refer to the patent expiration dates under "Item 4.
+Information on the Company - B. Business Overview - Intellectual Property").
 Acticule may terminate the licenses at any time with 6-month written notice in advance.
 Either party may terminate the agreements upon a material breach by other party.